AndrewGrim/Agro/code_style.md

 All if statements and all loops should **ALWAYS** have braces even if the body contains only one statement.

+## General
 All language keywords should be followed by a single space ` ` even if not stricly required.
 Like in a loop `for () {` or an if `if () {` or ` void func() override {`.

+Accessing a member function or variables should always be prefaced with `this`.

+TODO provide code examples